skywalker1905/Hello_GitHub/README.md

 # Hello_GitHub
-This is a Hello World Repository for Albert Zhang(ID: skywalker1905).
+This is a Hello World Repository by Albert Zhang(ID: skywalker1905).
+While there is a will, there is a way.

+Albert Zhang
+Ex Astris, Scientia...